accessibility-exchange/co-design/src/steps/consulting-team-and-organization-connect.md

 ---
 title: Consulting team and federally regulated entity connect
 subtitle: Federally regulated entities and consultants define how they want to work together.
 phase: Preparing together
 step: 10
 ---
 ## Ideas

+### Consultants get together on their own to learn about each other

+* Strengths, expertise, disabilities, lived experiences

 ### Design the consultation together - how can federally regulated entities effectively enable the participation of consultants

 * Federally regulated entity has a conversation with the consultants about:

+  * How to best start the process
   * How to best engage them
   * What makes them comfortable
   * What resources they need to be supported (ex. software licenses, note-taking services,  support people, etc)